Pardon Project Steering Committee

 The Pardon Project Steering Committee (PPSC) was created in 2018 to ensure PLSE always remained attentive and responsive to the communities it was formed to serve – those hardest-hit by the stigma of criminal record histories.
 Its members all had lived experience in the criminal justice systems.
 Most were clients for whom PLSE had successfully filed expungement petitions; some were clients whom PLSE was helping apply for a pardon; and all were people whose past was holding them and their families back from achieving their potential.
 In just five years, the PPSC has become a powerful voice for change.

-In July 2024, thanks to the continuing generosity of The Independence Foundation (which was a major funder of Pardon Me), the PPSC will hold a two-day Leadership Summit in Harrisburg.
-There, 21 PPSC leaders from 16 different counties will come together to discuss how best to reach out to and organize client communities across the state so that the voices of those who suffer from the discrimination will be heard in the corridors of power.
+In July 2024, thanks to the continuing generosity of The Independence Foundation (which was a major funder of Pardon Me), the PPSC held a two-day Leadership Summit in Harrisburg.
+There, 21 PPSC leaders from 16 different counties came together to discuss how best to reach out to and organize client communities across the state so that the voices of those who suffer from the discrimination will be heard in the corridors of power.

 The Steering Committee meets every other month for 90 minutes via zoom.
 The PPSC now has members in Allegheny, Berks, Bucks, Cambria, Centre, Crawford, Cumberland, Dauphin, Erie, Lackawanna, Lancaster, Lehigh, Philadelphia, Schuylkill, Somerset, Washington, Westmoreland and York Counties.
 Its Executive Committee includes: